SEO & SEM Le duo dynamique du trafic web

 It’s a nod to the fact that it’s a direct expense.

 SEM works for a wide range of click-through traffic to websites, mobile properties, YouTube, apps, and more.
 Google and Bing offer brands many options for generating traffic.
+For simplicity’s sake, let’s talk about website traffic for now, although your specific needs may involve another channel.

 It was pointed out that this was not marketing at all.